amandajshao/crowd_group_profile/readme.txt

 5, No mex need before running code, just add "CoheGroupDetect", "descriptor", and "util" folder as well as their subfolders to the path.

-6, On example image sequence is provided in "1_8_groupSplit-festivalwalk_1_2-1".
+6, One example image sequence is provided in "1_8_groupSplit-festivalwalk_1_2-1".
 You can first run main_gr_detection to get group detection results, the collective transition prior A and other elements for group descirptor computation.

 7, In this version, I put 5 descriptors separatively in 5 m-files.
 It is easy to join them together by yourself.

 8, There are two ground truth file and one video information file used in the code, they are
-- gt_labels.mat: groundtruth for labels
+- gt_labels.mat: groundtruth for video labels
 - gt_videoName_bool.mat: for leave-one-out testing
 - video_info_t0.xls: video information [video name,the video length, video size, video source, start time for group descriptor computation, end time for group descriptor computation]